 Why you'll love this recipe

-- Decorating sugar: For a sparkly crust
+- Decorating sugar: For a sparkly crust, add some decorating sugar to the top before baking.

-Step 1: Prepare the fruit
+Prepare the fruit

 SAVE THIS RECIPE OR POST!

-Step 2: Add sweeteners and thickeners
+Add sweeteners and thickeners

-Step 3: Prepare the pie crust
+Prepare the pie crust

-Roll out your chilled Best-Loved Flaky Pie Crust into two circles: fit one of them into the pie plate and have the other ready to top the pie.
+Roll out your chilled Best-Loved Flaky Pie Crust into two circles: fit one into the pie plate and have the other ready to top the pie.
 Hold both of them in the fridge until the fruit is ready.

-Step 4: Assemble the pie
+Assemble the pie

-Pour the thickened filling into the pie dish lined with dough.
 Lay the other circle of dough over the top, then tuck and crimp the edges.
+Add decorative dough cutouts and slashes.

-Step 5: Bake it!
+Bake it!

-Step 6: Let it cool, then enjoy
+Let it cool, then enjoy

 I know it's tough, but don't cut into that pie until it's completely cool!
 This will help your filling stay in the crust and not run out all over the pie plate.
 Once it's cool, slice and enjoy.